ethangraham2001/ba5-summaries/markdown/cs323-final.md

 }
 ```

-Where test-and-swap always updates the old actual value at `*ptr`,
+Where test-and-set always updates the old actual value at `*ptr`,
 compare-and-set only does this if the value corresponds to an expected old
 value.